Bureau of Land Management, Interior.

 (C) State and County: The geographical location is necessary to identify the source of the gas sample.
 After the gas source is identified, BLM uses this information to evaluate the potential for supplying helium.

 (D) Field, Well Name, and API Number: This information identifies the source of the gas sample.
 Each producing state assigns official field designations to producing areas.
-BLM uses this information to determine location and size of helium reserves.
+BLM uses this information to determine Start Printed Page 11124location and size of helium reserves.
 The well name is registered with the state and identifies the specific well from where the gas sample came.
 This information provides both the owner and BLM a reference so that nay further questions that arise concerning the gas sample can be specifically referred to a certain well.
 Each well in the United States is assigned a unique number based on guidelines from the American Petroleum Institute (API).
 This number is essential to assure that wells with similar names are not confused.

 (E) Location and Owner: We need the legal description of the location of the well.
 This information will help to locate the well on maps of the area and other features, both surface and subsurface, and to determine helium reserves.
 The owner's name and address are necessary to report analyses results and for further correspondence.